miIiano/SecP2P/README.md

 ## Built With

-Used open-source libraries can be found in app.gradle.
+Open-source libraries can be found in app.gradle.

 ## License